 - An executive order calls for 5 million zero-emission vehicles on California roads by 2030.

-In response, the adoption of renewable energy, like solar, is accelerating.
+In response, the adoption of energy storage to support intermittent renewables, like solar, is accelerating.
 In 2019, the golden state’s electric grid reached 31.7% renewable penetration.
 But critics are quick to point out an obstacle with solar called intermittency.
 That is, PV generation is weather-dependent, falling at the mercy of mother nature.

 I Wanna Soak Up the Sun